 b.
 While the law on other forms of discriminatory harassment is less clear in specifying community members’ obligations, you should also report (to the same people) allegations of harassment based on race, color, religion, creed, sex, gender, sexual orientation, national origin, ancestry, age, marital status, disability, pregnancy or other protected classes.

 c.
-You cannot promise confidentiality to a student or other person reporting harassment or assault, although you should assure them that TC will handle their concerns as sensitively and confidentially as possible.
+You cannot promise confidentiality to a student or other person reporting harassment or assault, although you should assure them that TC will handle their concerns as sensitively and privately as possible.
 If a person desires greater confidentiality, you should direct them to:

 - A psychologist, counselor or other health care provider acting in that capacity, health.columbia.edu/services/overview.